movableink/buffered-proxy/README.md

 About
 =====

-Written by Cory Forsyth, adapted for Bower by Michael Nutt.
+Written by Kris Selden for Yapp Labs, published by Luke Melia.